 “This craft is extremely difficult as the spinner must use his strength to keep the shade spinning while the precise shape develops,” Scott explains.
-In the porcelain factory, workers hand apply two layers of porcelain enamel glass then the shades are baked in a 1,600-degree porcelain oven which produces a high gloss finish that will never fade or corrode.
+In the porcelain factory, workers hand apply multiple layers of porcelain enamel glass then the shades are baked in a 1,600-degree porcelain oven which produces a high-gloss finish that will never fade.

 In one of the worst economies in our country’s history, the Scotts have built a successful business and shared their success along the way by donating lights to worthy causes both locally and nationally.